Clarion County Reports One New COVID-19 Case

 |103

-There are 1,172 individuals hospitalized with COVID-19.
-Of that number, 296 patients are in the intensive care unit with COVID-19.
+There are 989 individuals hospitalized with COVID-19.
+Of that number, 248 patients are in the intensive care unit with COVID-19.
+Most of the patients hospitalized are ages 65 or older, and most of the deaths have occurred in patients 65 or older.
 More data is available here.

-The trend in the 14-day moving average number of hospitalized patients per day is coming down, after peaking at 2,661 patients which is slightly below what it was at the height of the spring 2020 peak of 2,751 patients on May 3, 2020.
+The trend in the 14-day moving average number of hospitalized patients per continues to drop, after peaking at 2,661 patients which is slightly below what it was at the height of the spring 2020 peak of 2,751 patients on May 3, 2020.
 The full 14-day moving average since the start of the pandemic can be found here.

 The most accurate daily data is available on the website, with archived data also available.

 As of 11:59 p.m.
-Wednesday, May 26, there were 40 new death identified by the Pennsylvania death registry, reported for a total of 27,163 deaths attributed to COVID-19.
+Tuesday, June 1, there were 45 new deaths identified by the Pennsylvania death registry, reported for a total of 27,259 deaths attributed to COVID-19.
 County-specific information and a statewide map are available on the COVID-19 Data Dashboard.

 COVID-19 Vaccine Distribution